DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck

 \subsection{Mutual Information Maximization}

-To capture the temporal evolution of observations and representations given any action sequence, we consider maximizing the conditional mutual information $I(\vs_{1:T}; \vo_{1:T}| \va_{1:T})$ which is a lower bound of $I(\vo_{1:T}; \vs_{1:T})$ (see Appendix~\ref{appendix:theorem 1}).
-The observations $\vo_{1:T}$ are generated sequentially in the environment by executing the actions $\va_{1:T}$.
-The conditional mutual information not only estimates the sufficiency of the representations but also maintains the sequential structure of RL problems.
+To capture the temporal evolution of observations and representations given any action sequence, we consider maximizing the conditional mutual information $\gI(S_{1:T}; O_{1:T}| A_{1:T})$ which is a lower bound of $\gI(O_{1:T}; S_{1:T})$ (see Appendix~\ref{appendix:theorem 1}).
+The observations $O_{1:T}$ are generated sequentially in the environment by executing the actions $A_{1:T}$.
+The conditional mutual information not only estimates the sufficiency of the representations but also maintains the temporal structure of RL problems.

-To tackle the challenges of estimating the mutual information between sequences, we first factorize the mutual information between two sequential data to the mutual information at each timestep. \begin{theorem} Let $\vo_{1:T}$ be the sequential observations obtained by executing action sequence $\va_{1:T}$.
-If $\vs_{1:T}$ is a sequence of sufficient representations for $\vo_{1:T}$, we have: \end{theorem} Proof in Appendix~\ref{appendix:theorem 1}.
-Theorem~\ref{thm:lower_bound} shows that the sum of mutual information $ I(\vs_t; \vo_t | \vs_{t-1}, \va_{t-1})$ over timesteps is a lower bound of the mutual information $I(\vs_{1:T}; \vo_{1:T}| \va_{1:T})$.
-Even when the representations $\vs_{1:T}$ are not sufficient, maximizing $I(\vs_t; \vo_t | \vs_{t-1}, \va_{t-1})$ encodes more detailed features into $\vs_t$ which makes it sufficient.
-The factorized mutual information is conditioned on the representation and the action at $t{-}1$, which explicitly retains the predictive property of representations.
+To tackle the challenges of estimating the mutual information between sequences, we first factorize the mutual information between two sequential data to the mutual information at each timestep. \begin{theorem} Let $O_{1:T}$ be the sequential observations obtained by executing action sequence $A_{1:T}$.
+If $S_{1:T}$ is a sequence of sufficient representations for $O_{1:T}$, we have: \end{theorem} The proof is included in Appendix~\ref{appendix:theorem 1}.
+Theorem~\ref{thm:lower_bound} shows that the sum of mutual information $ \gI(S_t; O_t | S_{t-1}, A_{t-1})$ over multiple timesteps is a lower bound of $\gI(S_{1:T}; O_{1:T}| A_{1:T})$. $\gI(S_t; O_t | S_{t-1}, A_{t-1})$ is defined with conditional probabilities, $p(\vs_t, \vo_t | \vs_{t-1}, \va_{t-1})$, $p(\vs_t | \vs_{t-1}, \va_{t-1})$ and $p(\vo_t|\vs_{t-1}, \va_{t-1})$.
+This lower bound models the dynamics and temporal structure of RL since the first conditional probability is the composition of transition probability and observation model and the second conditional probability is the transition probability of the underlying MDP.
+Thus, the factorized mutual information explicitly retains the predictive property of representations.
+Even when the representations $S_{1:T}$ are not sufficient, maximizing the mutual information between $S_t$ and $O_t$ ($\gI(S_t; O_t | S_{t-1}, A_{t-1})$) encourages encoding more detailed features from $O_t$ into $S_t$ and makes $S_t$ sufficient.